The Cheetah Girls: One World: Production

 In early 2007, Disney Channel announced the film with the plot involving the Cheetah Girls going to India to star in a Bollywood production.
 Like The Cheetah Girls 2, it was filmed on location in a foreign country, for a three-month period in India.
-Bailon was doing the research for the film during the filming.
-Although Bailon said in March that "all of the original cast will be back", Raven-Symoné later confirmed in August not to return for this film due to "catfights" and "territorial issues" behind the scenes of the second film.
+Bailon was doing research for the film during the filming.
+Although Bailon said in March that "all of the original cast will be back", Raven-Symoné later confirmed in August that she would not be returning for this film due to "catfights" and "territorial issues" behind the scenes of the second film.
 Nearly a decade later, Symoné would reveal she did not appear in the third film due to feeling "excluded" and "ostracized" during production of The Cheetah Girls 2.

 The film was shot on location in Udaipur and Mumbai in India from January to April 2008.
 Like High School Musical 2, Disney Channel featured a "play your part" role, where viewers and fans could choose elements of the film through the website.
 This took place from December 31, 2007 to February 1, 2008.